Timtech4u/octal-application/production/README.md

 A micro instance might be more economical at a cost of performance.
 The image, ami-df3746ef, is available in the EC2 US West (Oregon) region.

+While setting up your instance, be sure that you add a rule for HTTP (port 80) to your instance's [security group](http://docs.aws.amazon.com/gettingstarted/latest/computebasics/getting-started-security-group.html) so that you may access the OCTAL server.

 ### AMI Prep

 Prepping the AMI is pretty easy.